Director X

-Julien Christian Lutz (born October 31, 1975), known professionally as Director X, is a Canadian filmmaker, commercial director, music video director, and television director.
-Having directed more than 100 music videos, he is widely known as a prolific music video director in the industry.
-He has also directed feature films and television series.
+Julien Christian Lutz (born October 31, 1975), known professionally as Director X, is a Canadian music video director.
+Having trained under Hype Williams, Lutz has been credited for directing over a hundred music videos spanning various genres since 1998, including Jay-Z, Drake, Future, John Mayer, Kanye West, DJ Khaled, Usher, Ice Cube, Little Mix, Fabolous, Fifth Harmony, Mystikal and Akon.
+In film, he directed the crime thriller Superfly in 2018, which saw mixed reception.
+In television, he created the short-lived action drama Robyn Hood in 2023.

 Early life

-Lutz was born and raised in the Greater Toronto Area, mostly in and around Brampton, and is of mixed Trinidadian and Swiss descent.
+Lutz was born and raised in the Greater Toronto Area, mostly in and around Brampton, and is of mixed Afro-Trinidadian and Swiss descent.

 Career

 Early work

 Lutz began his career working on several productions; he was a visual consultant on Hype Williams' 1998 film Belly.
-Lutz was slated to direct the horror feature Razorwire, though the film never moved into production.
+Lutz was slated to direct Disney's horror feature Razorwire, though the film never moved into production.

 Music videos

-After working on several of his projects, Lutz became a protégé of Hype Williams.
-Since the late 1990s, Lutz has directed dozens of music videos for popular artists and been noted for his high-budget, visually distinctive music videos for popular hit singles, including videos for The Wanted, R. Kelly, Usher, Kanye West, Jay-Z, Korn, David Guetta, Nelly Furtado, Sean Paul, Justin Bieber, Drake, Nicki Minaj, T.I., Little Mix, Rihanna, Union J, Fifth Harmony, Miguel, One Direction, Zayn Malik and Iggy Azalea.
+Lutz worked on several projects and trained under Hype Williams.
+Since the late 1990s, Lutz has directed dozens of music videos and been noted for his high-budget, visually distinctive music videos, including for The Wanted, R. Kelly, Aaliyah, DMX, Usher, Kanye West, Jay-Z, Korn, David Guetta, Nelly Furtado, Sean Paul, Justin Bieber, Drake, Nicki Minaj, T.I., Little Mix, Rihanna, Union J, Fifth Harmony, Miguel, One Direction, Zayn Malik and Iggy Azalea.
 In 2004, Lutz appeared in Mya Baker's documentary film Silence: In Search of Black Female Sexuality in America.

 In 2015, Lutz founded his own production company, Popp Rok, in Toronto.
-In 2017, he appeared on episode 7 of America's Next Top Model Cycle 23, "X Marks The Spot", as the director for a Gypsy-Sports-themed music video.
+In 2017, he appeared on episode 7 of Cycle 23 of America's Next Top Model ("X Marks The Spot") as the director for a Gypsy Sports-themed music video.

-Feature films

-Across the Line
+Films

-In addition to music video directing, Lutz has directed three feature films and a television film; he made his feature directorial debut in 2015 with Across the Line.
+In addition to music video directing, Lutz has directed two feature films and one television film; he made his feature directorial debut in 2015 with Across the Line.
 The film starred Stephan James and the storyline was inspired by the 1989 Cole Harbour District High School race riots.
 Across the Line was set and shot in Nova Scotia.
 The first screening of Across the Line was 19 September 2015 at the Atlantic Film Festival where it won the award for "Best Atlantic Feature".
-The film opened for limited release in British Columbia and Ontario on 8 April 2016, with screenings in various Canadian cities throughout that month.
-The National Post assessed the film at 2.5/4 stars, noting the story's unwavering focus on racial themes was "to the detriment of the film's depth and realism" but noted that video producer Director X "makes the transition to feature film-making look easy".
-In 2017, the film was the subject of an episode of The Filmmakers, the CBC's web talk series on Canadian film.